 This situation can enhance adverse drug event opportunities.
 This could lead to issues like higher incidences of falls, dementia, and even fatal consequences.
 Seniors struggle to coordinate and manage daily doses of medications.

-Most Common Medications for Seniors
+What Are the Most Common Medications for Seniors in Senior Care Facilities?

 To understand the severity of ADEs in assisted living, medications are the most crucial topic.